worldline/angular-training/docs/src/en/presentation.md

 - A collection of well-integrated libraries that cover a wide variety of features including routing, form management, client-server communication, progressive web apps and more.
 - A suite of developer tools to help you develop, build, test, and update your code via the Angular CLI.

-Angular is developped and maintained by Google, its initial release date was in September 2016.
+Angular is developed and maintained by Google, its initial release date was in September 2016.
 It is a full rewriting of AngularJS and as such is a different framework.

 ## A bit of history